Military of the Qing dynasty: History

 The Qianlong Emperor in ceremonial armour on horseback, by Giuseppe Castiglione.

-The Banner system was developed on an informal basis as early as 1601, and formally established in 1615 by Jurchen leader Nurhaci (1559–1626), the retrospectively recognized founder of the Qing.
-His son Hong Taiji (1592–1643), who renamed the Jurchens "Manchus", created eight Mongol banners to mirror the Manchu ones and eight "Han-martial" (漢軍 (Hànjūn)) banners manned by Han troops who surrendered to the Qing before the full-fledged conquest of China proper began in 1644.
-After 1644, the Ming troops that surrendered to the Qing were integrated into the Green Standard Army, a corps that eventually outnumbered the Banners by three to one.
+The Banner system was developed on an informal basis as early as 1601, and formally established in 1615 by the Jurchen chieftain Nurhaci (1559–1626), the retrospectively recognized founder of Great Qing.
+His son Hong Taiji (1592–1643), who renamed the Jurchens "Manchus", created eight Mongol banners to mirror the Manchu ones and eight "Han-martial" (漢軍 (Hànjūn)) banners manned by Han troops who surrendered to the Qing Empire before the full-fledged conquest of China proper began in 1644.
+After 1644, the Ming troops that surrendered to the Qing Empire were integrated into the Green Standard Army, a corps that eventually outnumbered the Banners by three to one.

-After the Qing captured Beijing in 1644 and rapidly gained control of large tracts of former Ming territory, the relatively small Banner armies were further augmented by remnants of Ming forces that surrendered to the Qing.
+After the Qing Empire captured Beijing in 1644 and rapidly gained control of large tracts of former Ming territory, the relatively small Banner armies were further augmented by remnants of Ming forces that surrendered to the Qing Empire.
 Some of these troops were first accepted into the Chinese-martial banners, but after 1645 they were integrated a new military unit called the Green Standard Army, named after the color of their battle pennants.
 Even though the Manchu banners were the most effective fighting force during the Qing conquest of the Ming, most of the fighting was done by Chinese banners and Green Standard troops, especially in southern China where Manchu cavalry could play less of a role.
 The banners also performed badly during the revolt of the Three Feudatories that erupted in southern China in 1673.
-It was regular Chinese troops, albeit led by Manchu and Chinese officers, who helped the Qing to defeat their enemies in 1681 and thus consolidate their control over all of China.
+It was regular Chinese troops, albeit led by Manchu and Chinese officers, who helped the Qing Empire to defeat their enemies in 1681 and thus consolidate their control over all of China.
 Green Standard troops also formed the main personnel of the naval forces that defeated the Southern Ming dynasty resistance in Taiwan.